-As COVID-19 continues to spread across the country, more Canadians are finding themselves out of work or dealing with decreased income due to the pandemic.
-Fortunately, the federal government has announced a series of measures to help citizens make ends meet in this stressful time.
+While the vaccine roll-out signals the light at the end of the tunnel, COVID-19 continues to spread across the country and Canadians continue to find themselves out of work or dealing with decreased income due to the pandemic.
+Fortunately, the federal government has announced a continuing series of measures to help citizens make ends meet in this stressful time.
 Whether you’re a parent staying home to care for your children, a freelancer dealing with a reduced client base, or have been laid-off and are having trouble paying your student loans, there is a benefit or financial relief program available.
 Here are the top emergency financial relief programs:

 If You Lost Your Job – Employment Insurance

 If you lost your job through no fault of your own, there’s a good chance that you qualify for Employment Insurance (EI) regular benefits.